 Just beat your eggs as normal and then add in a splash of water at the end!

 A few other secrets include whisking the eggs just before you add them to the pan, mixing them until they are completely combined and the same color all throughout, and adding the seasoning right at the end of cooking!

 I hope your family loves this recipe for scrambled eggs with zucchini!
 If you make it, be sure to take a picture and tag me on Instagram with @ashcroftfamilytable and use the hashtag #ashcroftfamilytable!

 And if you’d like to get a 4-week meal plan featuring my recipes, just enter your email in the form above and you’ll get it straight to your inbox!

 - 1 tablespoon olive oil

-- Cut the zucchini into 1/4" thick circles.
-Add the zucchini to the warm pan and season with salt and lots of pepper.
-Stir frequently until zucchini is browned and cooked through.
+- Add the zucchini and diced onion to the warm pan.
+Season with salt, pepper, and garlic powder.
+Stir frequently until zucchini and onion are browned and cooked through.

-- Move zucchini to one side and crack 2 eggs into the pan.
-Stir the eggs around to cook.
+- Move the vegetables to one side and pour the eggs into the pan.
+Stir the eggs around to cook until just set.

-- Mix the cooked eggs together with the zucchini in the pan and finish with a sprinkle of Parmesan cheese.
+- Mix the cooked eggs together with the zucchini in the pan and finish with Parmesan cheese.